The Best Way to Prepare for KS2 SATs

 Like you, we’ve been preparing hard for the National Assessments, commonly referred to as SATs.
-The curriculum’s changed, the questions will be tougher, and there’s a new arithmetic paper.
-As a provider of a primary Maths intervention our role is to support pupils on their Maths journey from Year 1 to Year 6 so it’s been essential for us to find a method that will continue to provide the best possible experience for our schools.
+Especially after the past few years of disruption in education, as a provider of a primary maths intervention, our role is to support pupils on their maths journey from Year 1 to Year 6.
+It’s been essential for us to find a method that will continue to provide the best possible experience for our schools.

 When we looked at all the evidence these are the common ingredients in improving learning in preparation for tests:

 1) Practice testing

 2) Interleaved practice

 We knew that our existing series of 240 lessons work well plugging gaps even in the run-up to tests, but we also felt we could do better and create something even more specific for Year 6 during this crucial period.
 So we crunched a lot of data, looked at how we could integrate the 5 best practice techniques, and performed a massive overhaul of many of our one-to-one tuition resources.
 The result is a series of 13 revision lessons for the National Tests which we think go a very long way to answering pupils’ needs at this time.